Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Experiments

 \subsection{Compatiblility with Various Algorithms}

-LEMAE incorporates task-relevant guidance in the form of intrinsic rewards and is agnostic to RL algorithms.
-Sec.~\ref{exp:mpe} and \ref{exp:smac} have verified the compatibility through implementing on two distinct MARL algorithms: \textbf{IPPO} in MPE and \textbf{QMIX} in SMAC.
-To further substantiate this claim, we build our method on two widely-used MARL algorithms, namely \textbf{QPLEX}~\citep{wang2020qplex} and \textbf{VMIX}~\citep{su2021value}, adopting a value-based and actor-critic methodology respectively.
-As illustrated in Fig.~\ref{fig:algo}, algorithms combined with LEMAE consistently improve performance, underscoring the potential of LEMAE to integrate with alternative algorithms across diverse fields in the future.
-Additionally, LEMAE is a versatile approach for efficient exploration, not limited to MARL.
-To validate this assertion, we conduct further evaluations of LEMAE in a single-agent variant of MPE, as demonstrated in Appendix~\ref{appsec:single-agent}.
+LEMAE incorporates task-relevant guidance through intrinsic rewards and is agnostic to RL algorithms. \ref{exp:mpe} and \ref{exp:smac} verified its compatibility with two MARL algorithms: IPPO in MPE and QMIX in SMAC.
+To further substantiate the claim, we build LEMAE on two widely-used MARL algorithms, QPLEX~\cite{wang2020qplex} and VMIX~\cite{su2021value}, representing value-based and actor-critic paradigms, respectively.
+As shown in Figure~\ref{fig:algocombine}, algorithms combined with LEMAE consistently outperform baselines, highlighting its adaptability to integrate with other algorithms in diverse applications.
+Moreover, LEMAE shows potential as a versatile exploration mechanism applicable beyond MARL.
+We evaluate LEMAE in a \textbf{single-agent variant of MPE}, as detailed in \ref{appsec:single-agent}.